aws-powertools/powertools-lambda-python/docs/quickstart.md

     For more details on the SAM deployment mechanism, see [link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

 ## API Gateway router
-Let's say we want to have another method that acts like an echo server.
+Let's say we want to have different method that acts like an echo server.
 It takes user input (username) and output it to the caller.
-We would need to create an API with an URL path /hello/<name>, where the name string is the input from the user.
+We need to create an API with an URL path `/hello/<name>`, where the `name` string is the input from the user.
-One approach would be to create another lambda using the required method and set up the API gateway to call it.
+One approach is to create another lambda with required method and set up the API gateway to call it.
 === "app_name.py"

     ```python